cloudnativetrainings/trainings/kubernetes_helm/02_deploy-with-kustomize/README.md

 - Add namespace=prod to all resources created
 - Patch deployment to have 3 replicas
 - Patch ingress to change the URL path
+- Patch deployment to use different Pod resources

 # Deploy using Kustomize